Chapter 6 : Connections

 “Adolfus.”
 Hermione gasped before the middle-aged woman had time to lift her head.

-Seeing the purple steam swarming around the baby’s head, she flicked her wand and a small crystalline bottle floated towards Hermione.
+Seeing the purple steam swarming around the baby’s head, Hermione's boss flicked her wand and a small crystalline bottle floated towards Hermione.
 The young mother snatched it out of the air and poured its contents into Titus’s open mouth.
 In a matter of seconds he was silently sleeping in his mothers arms, the steam and heat vanished.

 “Thank you,” Hermione sighed, relaxing her shoulders.